marktsuchida/ssstr/README.md

 ## Building Ssstr

-If using as a header-only library, all you need is the file `ss8str.h`.
+If using as a library, there is nothing to build; all you need is the file `ss8str.h`.

 You can use the build system to build and run the unit tests, or install the header and manual pages locally.